VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 max("a", "d") // returns "d"
 ```

-But what to do if you use strong typed language?
+But what to do if you use strongly typed language?
 Well, it depends on chosen language.
-In next post we'll consider popular now day strong typed languages: C++, Java, C#, Kotlin, Swift, TypeScript.
+In next post we'll consider popular now day strongly typed languages: C++, Java, C#, Kotlin, Swift, TypeScript.

 For every considered language we will answer following questions:
 * How does generics work under the hood?